Argentina 2026 Global Health Outreach Event

 Planned Activities: In collaboration with our Partners in Care, Foundation team members will work to:

-• Engage in data collection to support health research and guidance of public policies, including disease prevalence; barriers to receiving appropriate care and access to follow-up; and cardiovascular responses, parameters, and variations at high altitude.
+- Engage in data collection to support health research and guidance of public policies, including demographic data, disease prevalence, etc.

 Applicant Eligibility Considerations and Needed Experience

-The Foundation is looking for 3-5 sonographers and 2-3 physicians for this team.
-The group will include a mix of both new and repeat ASEF volunteers; priority will be given to repeat volunteer applicants who have not recently participated in an ASEF team.
+The Foundation is looking for 4 physicians and 5 sonographers for this team.
+The group will include a mix of both new and repeat ASEF volunteers.
+For repeat volunteer applicants, priority will be given to those who have not recently participated in an ASEF team.
 A balance of male and female volunteers will be considered.
 Teams may not include more than two (2) participants from the same institution.
 If there are multiple qualified applicants to fill limited slots, volunteers may be selected by a random drawing.

 The following eligibility considerations and desired experience apply:

-• Applicants must have an established ASE membership to apply and be considered for participation.
+- Applicants must have an established ASE membership to be considered for participation.

-• Priority will be given to applicants with robust congenital scanning experience, familiarity with rheumatic heart disease, and those with the FASE designation (Fellow of the American Society of Echocardiography).
+- Priority will be given to applicants with the FASE designation (Fellow of the American Society of Echocardiography) and those with familiarity with Chagas heart disease.

 Volunteer Responsibilities